KowsalyaMarimuthu/kowsalyakabi/README.md

-# This is new Respository
+# This is java Respository
+*Solution.java* - main class